Welcome to the Catholic Marriage FAQ page!

 They should contact their parish as soon as possible and make an appointment to talk with the priest, deacon or staff person who is responsible for preparing couples for marriage.
 This person will explain the process of marriage preparation and the various programs that are offered.

-Why does the church require engaged couples to participate in a marriage preparation program?
+Why does the church require engaged couples to participate in a marriage formation program?

-Marriage preparation offers couples the opportunity to develop a better understanding of Christian marriage; to evaluate and deepen their readiness to live married life; and to gain insights into themselves as individuals and as a couple.
+Marriage formation (Marriage prep) offers couples the opportunity to develop a better understanding of Christian marriage; to evaluate and deepen their readiness to live married life; and to gain insights into themselves as individuals and as a couple.
 It is especially effective in helping couples to deal with the challenges of the early years of marriage.

 If one of us was previously married, do we need an annulment before getting married?